IRS SFR (Substitute For Return) Explained by a CPA

 And although the IRS uses this third-party income information to prepare SFRs, it does not use third-party deduction information such as mortgage interest reported on Form 1098.

-The IRS also does not estimate a taxpayer’s business expenses against any 1099 income reported to them.
+Also, as mentioned previously, the IRS also does not estimate a taxpayer’s business expenses against any 1099 income reported to them.

 So if a taxpayer who has substantial 1099 income fails to file tax returns for several years, the IRS will likely file SFRs for them that significantly overstate the taxpayer’s tax liability because no deductions were taken on the SFR against the taxpayer’s 1099 income.